 20th.-As we ascended the valley, the vegetation, with the exception of a few pretty alpine flowers, became exceedingly scanty; and of quadrupeds, birds, or insects, scarcely one could be seen.
-The lofty mountains, their summits marked with a few patches of snow, stood well separated from each other, the valleys being filled up with an immense thickness of stratified alluvium.
-The features in the scenery of the Andes which struck me most, as contrasted with the other mountain chains with which I am acquainted, were, the flat fringes sometimes expanding into narrow plains on each side of the valleys; the bright colours, chiefly red and purple, of the utterly bare and precipitous hills of porphyry; the grand and continuous wall-like dikes; the plainly-divided strata, which, where nearly vertical, formed the picturesque and wild central pinnacles, but where less inclined, composed the great massive mountains on the outskirts of the range; and, lastly, the smooth conical piles of fine and brightly-coloured detritus, which sloped up at a high angle from the base of the mountains, sometimes to a height of more than 2000 feet.
+The lofty mountains, their summits marked with a few patches of snow, stood well separated from each other; the valleys being filled up with an immense thickness of stratified alluvium.
+The features in the scenery of the Andes which struck me most, as contrasted with the other mountain chains with which I am acquainted, were,-the flat fringes sometimes expanding into narrow plains on each side of the valleys,-the bright colours, chiefly red and purple, of the utterly bare and precipitous hills of porphyry,-the grand and continuous wall-like dikes, the plainly-divided strata which, where nearly vertical, formed the picturesque and wild central pinnacles, but where less inclined, composed the great massive mountains on the outskirts of the range,-and lastly, the smooth conical piles of fine and brightly-coloured detritus, which sloped up at a high angle from the base of the mountains, sometimes to a height of more than 2000 feet.

 I frequently observed, both in Tierra del Fuego and within the Andes, that where the rock was covered during the greater part of the year with snow, it was shivered in a very extraordinary manner into small angular fragments.
-Scoresby\ has observed the same fact in Spitzbergen.
-The case appears to me rather obscure; for that part of the mountain which is protected by a mantle of snow must be less subject to repeated and great changes of temperature than any other part.
-I have sometimes thought that the earth and fragments of stone on the surface were perhaps less effectually removed by slowly percolating snow-water! than
+Scoresby has observed the same fact in Spitzbergen.
+The case appears to me rather obscure: for that part of the mountain which is protected by a mantle of snow, must be less subject to repeated and great changes of temperature than any other part.
+I have sometimes thought, that the earth and fragments of stone on the surface, were verhaps less effectually removed by slowly percolating snowwater than by rain, and therefore that the appearance of a quicker disintegration of the solid rock under the snow, was deceptive.
+Whatever the cause may be, the quantity of crumbling stone on the Cordillera is very great.
+Occasionally in the spring, great masses of this detritus slide down the mountains, and cover the snow-drifts in the valleys, thus forming natural ice-houses.
+We rode over one, the height of which was far below the limit of perpetual snow.

-\ Scoresby's Arctic Regions, vol. i., p.
+^{} Scoresby's Arctic Regions, vol. i. p.
 122.